DominicMachado/DominicMachado.github.io/clas-141-f20/welcome-clas141-f20.md

 ***

-### Key Details
+### Important Links
 &nbsp;
 Everything that you need to know about this course is on this website.
-You can find the [goals and expectations] of the course, our [schedule and list of readings](https://dominicmachado.github.io/schedule-clas141-f20), the [assessment structure](https://dominicmachado.github.io/assessment-clas141-f20#ancient-source-analysis), as well as descriptions of individual assignments.
+You can find our [course objectives], [tips for doing well in the course], [course policies], our [schedule and list of readings](https://dominicmachado.github.io/schedule-clas141-f20), the [assessment structure](https://dominicmachado.github.io/assessment-clas141-f20#ancient-source-analysis), as well as descriptions of individual assignments.

 ***